 Buy your password on the dark web

 Did you ever wonder what happens to the billions of user names and passwords (login credentials) that get stolen every year when hackers breach the security of some big corporation?
 One thing that happens to them is they go on sale on the dark web.
-This part of the internet, invisible to the search engines, is a place where many things can be found that would not appear on the part of the internet normal people use.
+This part of the internet, invisible to search engines, is a place where many things can be found that would not appear on the part of the internet normal people use.

 Huge lists of login credentials can be purchased from hidden sites on the dark web.
 Hackers can use these credentials to log into the service they originally came from.
 They can also use the credentials to probe other accounts owned by the same person.
 Because many people use the same credentials on all their accounts, there is a good chance that Hacker B will be able to hack your account using credentials he purchased from Hacker A on the dark web.